 (2) Incorporate by reference the conservation stewardship plan;

 (3) State the payment amount NRCS agrees to make to the participant annually, subject to the availability of funds;

-(vii) Not to conduct any activities on the agricultural operation that would tend to defeat the purposes of the program;
+(vii) Not conduct any activities on the agricultural operation that would tend to defeat the purposes of the program, as determined by NRCS;

 (ii) Are consistent with the conservation purposes of the contract;

-(6) Include a provision to ensure that a participant will not be considered in violation of the contract for failure to comply with the contract due to circumstances beyond the control of the participant, including a disaster or related condition, as determined by NRCS; and
+(6) Include a provision to ensure that NRCS will not consider a participant in violation of the contract for failure to comply with the contract due to circumstances beyond the control of the participant, including a disaster or related condition, as determined by NRCS; and

 (7) Include such other provisions as NRCS determines necessary to ensure the purposes of the program are achieved.